-OFX, QFX, QBO - transactions have date, amount, payee name, optional description, optional check number for checks, and unique transaction id
+OFX, QFX, QBO - transactions have the date, amount, payee name, optional description, an optional check number for checks, and unique transaction id

-QIF - transactions have date, amount, payee/description, check number
+QIF - transactions have the date, amount, payee/description, check number

-CSV - transactions have date, amount, payee/description, check number
+CSV - transactions have the date, amount, payee/description, check number

 PDF - transactions are presented inside to printed bank or credit card statement